makerdao/developer-portal/content/resources/documentation/clis/seth.md

 `$ export SETH_CHAIN=kovan`

 If you decide to create a new account, an easy method is using the "create new wallet" option in MEW: [https://www.myetherwallet.com/](https://www.myetherwallet.com/).
 It is also possible to use Parity or Geth to create a new account or you can use an existing keystore file for a Parity or Geth account.
-You are also going to need to save the password of your keystore file in a plain text file \(Never use this keystore file for real ETH - saving the password for your keystore file in plain text would be very unsafe for a real account!
-This also goes for the testnet account!\).
+You are also going to need to save the password of your keystore file in a plain text file Never use this keystore file for real ETH - saving the password for your keystore file in plain text would be very unsafe for a real account!
+This also goes for the testnet account!.

 Then you have to set up the same variables: